-The company expanded north across Grandin Road during World War I with wood-framed structures due to increased demand for ammunition.2 After the war, the temporary structures were demolished.
+The company expanded north across Grandin Road during World War I with temporary wood-framed structures due to increased demand for ammunition.2 After the war, the buildings were demolished.
 In 1916, much of the plant was rebuilt with reinforced concrete and any remaining wood-framed buildings were torn down.
 The project included the construction of a large smokestack and shot tower, where shot balls were formed by free-falling molten lead into cool water.5

 Decline and Closure

-In 1979, the buildings were purchased by the Landmark Renaissance Corporation and the facility was renamed the Kings Mills Technical Center.2 LensCrafters leased a part of the property for the manufacture of eyeglass lenses and frames from January 1987 to December 1991, while other smaller companies owned or leased other buildings on the site.
+The buildings were purchased by the Landmark Renaissance Corporation in 1979 and the facility was renamed the Kings Mills Technical Center.2 LensCrafters leased a part of the property for the manufacture of eyeglass lenses and frames from January 1987 to December 1991, while other smaller companies owned or leased other buildings on the site.

 On October 10, 1985, the facility was added to the National Register of Historic Places.